Khushi-Balekundri/Flight-Data-Analyzer/README.md

 Analysis is performed directly on recorded telemetry without resampling or interpolation.

-This design choice is intentional:
+This design choice is intentional as it:

 - Preserves original signal characteristics and sharp transitions
 - Avoids smoothing effects that may mask safety-critical anomalies